BECOME A MEMBER

 After two years, it is excpeted that Provisional members will become Full members, hainvg engaged in at least 30 hours of regular teaching (preferably under some kind of supervision or a mentoring arrangement) during that period.

-Full membership is available to those who have had a personal practice of meditation for a minimum of two years and have completed 110 hours of meditation teacher training in the areas of competency described in the table on the criteria page.
+Full membership is available to those who have had a personal practice of meditation for a minimum of two years and have completed 110 hours of meditation teacher training in the areas of competency described in the table on the criteria page, and includes a minmum of 30 supervised teaching hours.

 Senior membership is available to those who have been teaching in an ongoing consistent capacity for 10 years.